doctorfree/webdev.lazyman.dev/_tabs/projects.md

 ## [Lazyman](https://lazyman.dev)

 The Lazyman project can be used to install, initialize, and manage multiple Neovim configurations.
-101 popular Neovim configurations are supported
+Over 100 popular Neovim configurations are supported

 ## [MusicPlayerPlus](https://musicplayerplus.dev)